This Magic Maze review was made after playing the game more than 10 times.

 - I like that the game slowly teaches how everything works as you play through those early scenarios.
 Th rules are pretty basic in the early scenarios, but the game gets more interesting as you progress.

 - While Magic Maze is probably best at four players, it’s a solid game at all player counts.
 That’s pretty great considering it goes up to eight.
 It’s actually one of the best games for big groups.

 - I usually don’t like when sand timers are used in games (see our Spaceteam review), but it is definitely necessary in this one and can’t be replaced by a digital timer.
 In fact, part of the fun of the game is keeping your eye on the timer so you can get as much time to talk as you can before continuing.

 - The artwork on the tiles has a nice, clean look.

 - Some people will absolutely hate that giant pawn.
-It’s already a tense game and is made even more tense if someone is hammering that big pawn on the table in front of you.
+It’s already a tense game and is made even more tense when someone is hammering that big pawn on the table in front of you.